Overview

 • Customer domain: customer domain name.

-• Customer ID: account identifier - in the case of automatic customer synchronization, this is usually an internal ID or the CRM ID.
+• Customer ID: account identifier - in case of an automatic customer synchronization, this is usually an internal ID or the CRM ID.
 This is the main key that enables Skalin to know that a customer is the same on your different systems (CRM, billing, etc.).
 On this subject, see the ID Consistency principle.

 • Parent customer: indicates the affiliation of a subsidiary or country to a global entity.
 For example, St-Gobain FR and St-Gobain UK both belong to the St-Gobain Groupe, or Instagram and Facebook both belong to the META group (see below).